What is a Hawaii Annual Report

 - Name and street address (P.O.
 Boxes are not allowed) of the Registered Agent

-The cost of the Annual Report filing for a Corporation and LLC in Hawaii is $15.
+The Annual Report filing fee for a Corporation and LLC in Hawaii is $15.

-The Annual Report isn’t due until the year following formation and is based on the quarter your Corporation or LLC was formed.
+The Annual Report isn’t due until the year following the initial formation and is based on the registration date Corporation, or LLC was formed.

-If you formed your entity in the 1st quarter (between January 1st and March 31st), the Annual Report is due March 31st each year.
+If you formed your business entity in the 1st quarter (between January 1st and March 31st), the Annual Report deadline is due at the end of the quarter, which is March 31st each year.

 An entity formed in the 2nd quarter (between April 1st and June 30th), the Annual Report is due June 30th each year.